Chareeef/alx-backend/0x00-pagination/README.md

 # Pagination

-Welcome to the Pagination Learning Project! 🚀 In this project, we'll dive into the exciting world of pagination and learn how to efficiently paginate datasets using various techniques.
-Pagination is a fundamental concept in software development, especially when dealing with large datasets, and mastering it will greatly enhance our skills as software engineers.
+Welcome to the Pagination Project! 🚀 In this project, we'll dive into the exciting world of pagination and learn how to efficiently paginate datasets using various techniques.
+Pagination is a fundamental concept in software development, especially when dealing with large datasets, and mastering it will greatly enhance our skills as software engineers. 👨‍💻👩‍💻

 ## Pagination Types